 How Does It Feel?

-A woman with DRA may experience any number of the following symptoms:
+A person with DRA may experience any of the following symptoms:

-- Feelings of “flabbiness” in the abdominal muscles.
+- Feelings of “flabbiness” in the stomach muscles.

 - Feeling weak through the midsection.